BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-007-incorrect-product-association.md

 ## Notes

 This defect represents the downstream manifestation of the product information/image mismatch originally observed in [BUG-002](bug-002-incorrect-product-image-inventory.md).
-TC-210 and TC-305 that the same incorrect product association persists across Product Detail and Shopping Cart.
+TC-210 and TC-305 confirm that the same incorrect product association persists across Product Detail and Shopping Cart.
 These test cases are therefore tracked under BUG-007 rather than logged as separate defects.

 ---